-Microsoft has introduced a new lightweight Virtual Environment feature called “Windows Sandbox” that allows Windows Admins run suspected software to saving the main system from the potential threats.
+Microsoft has introduced a new lightweight Virtual Environment feature called “Windows Sandbox” that allows Windows Admins to run suspected software to saving the main system from potential threats.
 Today with Windows 10 19H1 Preview build 18305 Microsoft explained in the blog post

 “Any software installed in Windows Sandbox stays only in the sandbox and cannot affect your host.
 Once Windows Sandbox is closed, all the software with all its files and state are permanently deleted,”

 Windows Sandbox is a new virtualization feature that provides a safer way to run programs you don’t trust.
 When you run Windows Sandbox the feature creates “an isolated, temporary desktop environment” on which to run an app, and once you’ve finished with it, the entire sandbox is deleted – everything else on your PC is safe and separate.
 That means You don’t need to set up a virtual machine But you must enable virtualization capabilities in the BIOS.